 If the UK leaves without a deal the EHIC card will not be valid.
 The government is currently "seeking agreements with countries on health care arrangements for UK nationals" but this has not been completed.
 The result is that UK students studying abroad in Europe and Europeans studying in the UK will have to buy travel insurance for the entire duration of their studies unless an EHIC deal is reached.

-The future of international students after graduation is slightly clearer.
+The future of international students after graduation is clearer.
 The government have recently reversed Theresa May’s immigration policy regarding graduates.
 Currently, graduates can only work in the UK for up to four months after graduating.
-The new move will allow graduates to work in the UK for up to two years after graduation.
+The brilliant new move will allow graduates to work in the UK for up to two years after graduation, helping to preserve international talent in the UK.
 The visa will be available to international students at the end of their undergraduate or higher degree in any course so long as they have a tier 4 visa at the point that the route is introduced.

 The ERASMUS Scheme

 The ERASMUS Scheme offers European students the opportunity to study abroad in Europe and receive financial support during their year abroad.
 Currently 53% of UK students who spend a year study abroad take part in the ERASMUS scheme, with over 31,000 EU nationals studying in the UK in 2016/17.